lars-t-hansen/flatjs/SPEC.md

 Every field name must be unique within the struct.

 Within the bodies of @get, @set, and @copy, 'this' has an undetermined binding (for now) and should not be referenced.

-[That will be nailed down and will either be the global object, or the object representing the type being defined.]
+NOTE: The meaning of 'this' will be nailed down and will either be the
+      global object, or the object representing the type being defined.

 ### Translation